The Exploration-Exploitation Trade-off in the Newsvendor Problem

 70 Pages Posted: 26 Nov 2014 Last revised: 4 Nov 2021

 Date Written: May 25, 2017

 When an inventory manager attempts to construct probabilistic models of demand based on past data, demand samples are almost never available: only sales data can be used.
 This demand censoring introduces an exploration-exploitation trade-off as the ordering decisions impact the information collected.
 Much of the literature has sought to understand how operational decisions should be modified to incorporate this trade-off.
 We ask an even more basic question: when does the exploration-exploitation trade-off matter?
 To what extent should one deviate from a myopic policy that takes the optimal decision for the current period without consideration for future periods?
-We analyze these questions in the context of a well-studied stationary multi-period newsvendor problem in which the decision-maker starts with a prior on a vector of parameters characterizing the demand distribution.
-We show that, under very general conditions, the myopic policy will almost surely learn, in the long run, the optimal decision one would have taken with knowledge of the unknown parameters.
-Furthermore, we analyze finite time performance for a broad family of tractable cases.
-Through a combination of analytical parametric bounds and exhaustive exact analysis, we show that the myopic optimality gap is negligible for most practical instances.
+We analyze these questions in the context of a well-studied stationary multi-period newsvendor problem in which the decision-maker starts with a prior on parameters characterizing the demand distribution.
+We show that, under very general conditions in both perishable and non-perishable settings, the myopic policy will almost surely learn the optimal decision one would have taken with knowledge of the unknown parameters.
+Furthermore, in the perishable setting, we analyze finite time performance for a broad family of tractable cases.
+Through a combination of analytical parametric bounds and exhaustive exact analysis, we show that the myopic optimality gap is negligible for many practical instances.

-Keywords: demand censoring, inventory management, dynamic learning, finite time analysis, newsvendor, myopic policy, exploration-exploitation trade-off, Bayesian analysis
+Keywords: demand censoring, inventory management, exploration-exploitation tradeoff, dynamic learning, finite time analysis, newsvendor, myopic policy, exploration-exploitation trade-off, Bayesian analysis

 Suggested Citation: Suggested Citation